SCIFIHISTORY.NET

 Picture

-A star is born!
-On this day in 2011, Area 51 Confidential took the 'Found Footage Phenomenon' inside America's secret UFO laboratory.
-The film starred Devanny Pinn and Angie Johnson, and here's the premise from IMDB.com:
+On this day in 2011 (in the U.S.), Area 51 Confidential took the 'Found Footage Phenomenon' inside America's secret UFO laboratory.
+Written (in part) and directed by Brandon Slagle, the film starred Devanny Pinn, Angie Johnson, Marc Fearney, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "People from various walks of life find themselves held captive in a desolate area surrounding a secret government installation rumored to contain extraterrestrial life."